rsdoiel/antenna/science_and_technology.md

 ## Wallbleed vulnerability unearths secrets of China's Great Firewall 125 bytes at a time

-date: 2025-02-27, updated: 2025-02-27, from: The Register (UK I.T.
+date: 2025-02-27, updated: 2025-02-28, from: The Register (UK I.T.
 News)

-<h4>Boffins poked around inside censorship engines for years before Beijing patched hole</h4> <p>Smart folks investigating a memory-dumping vulnerability in the Great Firewall of China (GFW) finally released their findings after probing it for years.…</p>
+<h4>Boffins poked around inside censorship engines – here&#39;s what they found</h4> <p>Smart folks investigating a memory-dumping vulnerability in the Great Firewall of China (GFW) finally released their findings after probing it for years.…</p>

 <br>